OlivierLD/cylon.js.samples/Swagger/README.md

 ### Cylon & Swagger

-Here is a quick illustration of the way to invoke REST services to work with Cylon drivers.
+Here is a quick illustration of the way to use REST services to invoke Cylon drivers features.
+REST is a standard, that is why we can think of it.
+Enabling REST on top of Cylon provides it a universal access.

 Start from the file named `speak.yaml`, it is the description of the services that will
 - be consumed by a REST client
 - invoke the Cylon driver

+We will use the Swagger code generator to create the stubs (server-side skeletons) that will be fleshed later.
+This generated code _will become_ the implementation of the REST service(s) consuming the Cylon driver's features.
+As such, any REST-aware client can invoke it.
+It will be the bridge between a client (Web browser, curl, REST client program, ...) and the Cylon driver's features your application can be interested in.

 The REST client can be embedded in a web page.
 As Cylon runs on `node.js`, the node server can also be used as an HTTP server.
 We are going to do this _without_ `Express.js`, which is not necessary for this small example.